shofman/LinuxWordStorm/README.md

-# Upload files with jQuery File Upload and Paperclip
+This application is designed to create wordstorms, based on Joaquim Castella's word storm code, within a web browser.
+Using a jquery fileupload as a base, the user uploads text files to the server.
+The server then processes these files with Castella's code, to create wordstorms.
+Following this, the user can manipulate the word storms, and create a number of different users to share their storms.
+Dissertation project at the University of Edinburgh.

-This is an example app that uses the following gems to upload files for your Rails application:
+This app uses Rails 3.2.6.

 * [jquery-fileupload-rails](https://github.com/tors/jquery-fileupload-rails)
 * [Paperclip](https://github.com/thoughtbot/paperclip)

-This app also uses [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) but is not required.
+* [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) but is not required.

-This app uses Rails 3.2.6.

 ## Running the app